rsyslog/rsyslog/README.md

 http://sphinx-doc.org/contents.html

 ## Importing missing content
-For the time being, occasionally a page from the v7 or v8 doc branches seems to be missing in rsyslog-doc.
+While this hasn't happened for some time now, there might be cases where a page from previous html-only doc seems to be missing in rsyslog-doc.
 To recover it, check out the respective version (v8.1.6 is the latest v8 with html doc) and use this too to convert to rst:

 $ pandoc -f html -t rst <html_file> -o <output_file>

+Nowaday, it would be rather unexpected that this might really be needed, but we still wanted to include the information.

 ## Instructions